Jose45f/Create-React/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+// I added lines below //

 To first run it:
-1) run: "npm install" in terminal in correct directory.
+1)Launch terminal and cd into the cloned file(this file).
-2) Then in same directory: "npm install react-bootstrap bootstrap"
+2) Once inside directory run: "npm install react-bootstrap bootstrap" in terminal.
-3) Then launch it with "npm start"
+3) Last, launch it with "npm start"
-4)discover more below or checkout more on react-bootstrap at: 'https://react-bootstrap.github.io/getting-started/introduction'
+4) Discover more below or checkout more on react-bootstrap at: 'https://react-bootstrap.github.io/getting-started/introduction'

+// I added lines above //
 ## Available Scripts

 In the project directory, you can run: